Tired of juggling multiple computers at your workspace? Microsoft’s Mouse without Borders is here to streamline your experience!

 1. Right-click on the Mouse without Borders program file and choose Properties from the context menu.

 2. In the Properties window, perform the following:

 - Navigate to the Compatibility tab.

-- Tick the Run this program in compatibility mode checkbox to enable the compatibility mode, and choose an appropriate Windows version from the dropdown menu.
-This feature ensures Mouse without Borders can use appropriate APIs and system calls, mimicking the behavior of an older Windows version if necessary.
+- Enable the Run this program in compatibility mode checkbox.
+Then, select a compatible Windows version from the dropdown menu.
+This setting allows Mouse without Borders to interact with the system as if it’s an older version of Windows.

 - Click Apply and OK to save your changes.

-ipconfig command to find the computer’s local IP address.
+ipconfig command to obtain the machine’s local IP address.

-- Switch to your second computer, and navigate to the IP Mappings tab in Mouse without Borders.
+- Switch to your second computer, and open the IP Mappings tab in the Mouse without Borders application.